brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify history sync is disabled by default.
 Enabling it starts sync'ing history items as well (limited to 200 entries)
 - [ ] Verify sync works on an upgraded profile and new bookmarks added post-upgrade sync across devices on the chain
 - [ ] Verify you can create a standalone Sync chain with one device
-- [ ] Verify starting sync chain using Other Devices segmented tab.
-Ensured enabling `open tabs` will display tabs from other devices
+- [ ] Verify starting sync chain using segmented tab for other devices.
+Ensure enabling `Open Tabs` will display tabs from other devices
-- [ ] Verify sharing pages with `Send To Your Devices`
+- [ ] Verify sharing pages with `Send To Your Devices` works as expected
 - [ ] Verify `Sync Internals` page data is populated when connected to sync chain
 - [ ] Verify when using `Delete Sync Account` will remove all devices connected to sync chain